On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Synergies

 \subsubsection{Complementary population: observations of giant planets at large orbital separation}

 JWST is a general observatory capable of performing high-contrast imaging observations of exoplanets \citep{Hinkley_2022, Carter_2023_di, Miles_2023}.
 This population of young giant planets and brown dwarfs is not accessible to Ariel (i.e., direct imaging is currently not part of the Ariel core survey), but their study is important to build a comprehensive view of planet formation and atmospheric physics.
-In addition, due to the particularly high signal-to-noise that can be obtained from directly imaged spectra (see e.g., VHS 1256-1257 b in Section \ref{sec:highres}), these planets are the perfect test-beds for exo-atmospheric models.
+A systematic comparison between directly imaged young gas giants and short-period transiting planets will shed light on the dynamical and chemical consequences of planetary migration.
+In particular, accounting for the inclusion of stellar effects, e.g, the role of extreme irradiation when the planets reach close-in orbits, is fundamental to assessing how migration modifies atmospheric composition.
+This approach can help placing tighter constraints on theoretical models of planet formation, migration, and subsequent evolutionary pathways.
+Additionally, due to the particularly high signal-to-noise that can be obtained from directly imaged spectra (see e.g., VHS 1256-1257 b in Section \ref{sec:highres}), these planets are the perfect test-beds for exo-atmospheric models.